census-instrumentation/opencensus-website/content/exporters/supported-exporters/Java/Instana.md

 - [Viewing your traces](#viewing-your-traces)

 ## Introduction
-Instant provides AI Powered Application and Infrastructure Monitoring, allowing you to deliver Faster With Confidence, and automatic Analysis and Optimization.
+Instana provides AI Powered Application and Infrastructure Monitoring, allowing you to deliver Faster With Confidence, and automatic Analysis and Optimization.

 OpenCensus Java has support for this exporter available through package [io.opencensus.exporter.trace.instana](https://www.javadoc.io/doc/io.opencensus/opencensus-exporter-trace-instana)